 Vote By Mail

-All voters will receive a Vote By Mail ballot approximately 29 days prior to each election.
+All voters will receive a Vote By Mail ballot approximately 29 days before each election.

-2. Print your name, Plumas County residence address and the address to send your ballot.
+1. Print your name, Plumas County residence address, and the address to send your ballot.

-3. Sign and date your request, mail, fax or email to us.
+3. Sign and date your request, mail, fax, or email or call us.

 Plumas County Clerk-Recorder Elections Division